 You have two options for where to file your lawsuit, depending on the potential recovery value.
 If the value of your lawsuit exceeds $12,000 you should file in the Court of Common Pleas, while if your lawsuit is worth $12,000 or less you can file in small claims court.

-With any luck, you will never be in a car accident in Pittsburgh that is so serious you will have to file suit.
+With any luck, you'll never be in a car accident in Pittsburgh that is so serious you will have to file suit.
 But if you are, look to a local attorney to help you through the process and get any damages which may be yours under the law.
 A personal injury attorney can help you understand the laws and represent you in both negotiations and in court proceedings.
-Start today with a free car accident claim review from an experienced attorney in your jurisdiction.
+Start today by contacting an experienced car accident attorney near you.

 Contact a qualified attorney.